Construction of the Noncommutative Complex Ball: Abstract

 \section{Abstract}

-In this paper we present a harmonic oscillator realization of the most degenerate discrete series representations of the $SU(m,1)$ group and the deformation quantization of the coset space $D=SU(m,1)/U(m)$ with the method of coherent state quantization.
-We study in more detail the case of $m=2$ and give an explicit expression of the star product.
-Finally we consider a quantum field theory model over the quantized domain $\hat D$.
+We describe the construction of the noncommutative complex ball whose commutative analog is the Hermitian symmetric space $D=SU(m,1)/U(m)$, with the method of coherent state quantization.
+In the commutative limit we obtain the standard manifold.
+We consider also a quantum field theory model on the noncommutative manifold.